Poufy/YDers/README.md

     	- Find some way to store the current session even when not logged in and reload the session when user logs back in.

     	- Just do the logging in in the front-end using an ajax request without having to reload the page.

+Displaying forms to the admins that only match their available times and day:

+    Possible Solutions:

+    	- Using the Teacher model find all the times and days that admins entered(name and lastname of teachers and admins match).
+However, this will become very complex with larger data.

+    	- Filtering the data in the front-end on the admin panel depending on the times and day he previously entered which could be stored in an array alongside the admin object.
+For this we need to make an update route to the admin and add two fields for an array of days and an array of times.
+And some fields for each admin to be able to update their arrays easily.